 Besides, I hate flowers as much as I hate turkey.
 Why do plants have to die as proof of my love?
-(By the way, the Better Business Bureau says florist scammers are a thing now.)
+(By the way, the Better Business Bureau said florist scammers is a thing now.)

 But I digress, and I haven’t even started yet.

-An amusingly depressing poll was released today.
+An amusingly depressing poll released today concerning couples and money.
 According to Fidelity Investments, “Almost 3 in 4 couples say they communicate exceptionally or very well on financial matters.”

 Yet in that same poll, “nearly half of couples argue about money” — 47 percent of the more than 1,000 couples they quizzed.

 - Spending habits: 67 percent